Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Computational Complexity Discussion

+In the domain of planning and control, the system includes payload trajectory planner, payload trajectory tracking controller, dynamic force distribution, and robot controller.
+The payload trajectory planner and tracking controller function similarly to the payload admittance controller, meaning their computation also remains independent of the number of quadrotors $n$.
+Additionally, each quadrotor independently runs its robot controller as specified in eqs.~\eqref{eq:ctrl_force_scalar} and \eqref{eq:ctrl_moment}, thus these components also maintain a computational complexity of $\mathcal{O}(1)$.

+The dynamic force distribution involves two parts: nominal force distribution and human-aware force distribution.
+It requires linear mapping via matrix multiplication, as shown in eq.~\eqref{eq:destension}, with a complexity bound of $\mathcal{O}(n)$.

-Regarding the human-safety-aware controller, it could operate in a centralized fashion or a distributed fashion depending on the chosen method.
-The following two paragraphs discuss the two methods \begin{enumerate}[label=\roman*)] \item If the optimization-based safety controller is used, the sequential quadratic programming solver requires $O(a^2)$ storage and $O(a^3)$ time, where $a = 3\times (n-6)$ is the dimension of the problem.
-The solver runs in a centralized fashion and the required computation scales up cubically. \item If the gradient-based safety controller is used, the tension modifier term could be computed onboard each quadrotor.
-In the gradient-based safety controller, the tension modifier is computed using the null space projection of a scaled gradient vector that maximizes eq.~\eqref{eq:costfunction}, which is the sum of the $\mathcal{L}_2$-norm distances of each quadrotor and the human operator.
-The closed-form gradient with respect to each quadrotor is provided in eq.~\eqref{eq:robotkgrad}.
-The null space projection can be written as the optimization in eq.~\eqref{eq:grad_method_opt_formulation}, which has the closed form solution eq.~\eqref{eq:nullprojector}.
-The tension modifier that each quadrotor needs can be computed on each quadrotor.
-Computation time and space complexity are independent of the number of quadrotors due to the usage of closed-form solutions for both gradient computation and null space projection computation.
-The gradient-based safety controller runs in a distributed manner. \end{enumerate}
+Regarding human-aware force distribution, we propose two methods: an optimization-based method and a gradient-based method.
+We discuss them separately below: \begin{enumerate}[label=\roman*)] \item The optimization-based method employs the Sequential Least-Squares Quadratic Programming (SLSQP) solver, requiring $\mathcal{O}(a^2)$ storage and $\mathcal{O}(a^3)$ time, where $a = 3\times (n-6)$ represents the problem dimension. \item The gradient-based method computes the cable tension force modifier through null space projection of a scaled gradient vector, optimizing eq.~\eqref{eq:costfunction}.
+The sum of $\mathcal{L}_2$-norm distances between each quadrotor and the human operator, combined with the closed-form solution for null space projection, leads to a computational complexity of $\mathcal{O}(n)$.
+This complexity is less than that of the optimization-based method, attributed to the utilization of closed-form solutions for both gradient computation and null space projection. \end{enumerate}

-In conclusion, considering the overall scalability, only when the optimization-based safety controller is used, will the system become centralized, and its scalability on the controller side may be affected.
-Conversely, the system is more scalable with the gradient-based safety controller.